dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * Preference for higher recall than precision: e.g. youtube recommendations, online library collections/scientific articles: There is need for plethora of information/documents/results retrieved even if some of them might be irrelevant to some point.
 -----

-## Keywords & Keywords Research
+## Keywords
 * Understanding the user's `intent` is important for constructing the right keywords.
 What the user would type to the search query box in order to find you?
-* Keywords research plan regarding: `volume`, `relevance`, `competition`
+* Keywords **research plan** regarding: `volume`, `relevance`, `competition`

+### Keywords Research
+1. **Brainstorming**: *What products/services do you offer?* ==> Do it from the customer's percpectives (and not business's)

-* Getting insights about your website: [Google Search Console](https://search.google.com/search-console/about)
+* Getting **insights** about your website: [Google Search Console](https://search.google.com/search-console/about)

 * **Keyword expansion tools**: The can give potentially useful keywords regarding a topic.
 E.g. How people are searching for products/services on the web and what keywords are they using for finding out a specifim item?
 In this way you can get to know your target audience better, and generate a list of *potential keywords*.
-Tools: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/)
+Tools: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/), [moz.com](https://moz.com/)

+2. **Search Volume Metrics**: *What is the current state of **demand** for those keywords?* ==> Long tail keywords, descriptive keywords.

+For example, if you sell cars then it would be quite hard for you to be ranked first at search results when the user searches for "car".
+But users do not type only "cars" when they want to buy one.
+They also type many other queries (longer and more descriptive), e.g. bmw black cars, sports fast cars, electric cars, cars for sale in germany, red ferrari in netherlands etc. Focusing on those *long tail keywords* might give you better probabilities of higher ranking than focusing on the very competitive query "car".

+3. **Keyword Categorization**: *Clustering* of your keywords by categorizing them into topics/themes in order to group them

 The following twelve images depict three search queries examples with four images per query, giving analytics insights in the context of SEO.
 The first four photos are with regard to the search query "**Data Science**", the following four regarding "**Machine Learning**", and the rest of the images with respect to query "**Artificial Intelligence**".
 For every search query there are four analytics insights: questions, prepositions, comparisons, and related.